Intelligent-Instruments-Lab/iil.is/src/routes/news/michaels_brain_sax.md

 It became clear that, due to the movement of facial muscles while playing a wind instrument, the data output resulting from consumer-grade EEG headsets is governed by artifacts introduced by those muscle movements.
 Looking forward I want to explore using a larger number of electrodes and different electrode placements combined with AI-aided analysis of the data to solve this problem.

 <CaptionedImage
-src="news/michaelsax2.jpg"
+src="news/michaelsax1.jpg"
-alt="Two men playing music together, one standing with a saxaphone and a headband, the other one sitting in front of a laptop with an electric guitar." caption="Combining pulse sonification and free improvisation with Nicola Privato at Iceland Airwaves."/>
+alt="Young man with a saxaphone and a headband with a device in the middle" caption="Demonstrating the saxophone augmentation at Nordic Music Days."/>
 <br />

 With the help of Jack Armitage I was also able to start developing a brain computer interface for the Magnetic Resonator Piano.
 For the first experiments I controlled the piano solely through the EEG headset and generative algorithms, requiring no physical actions at all, to minimize the occurrence of artifacts in the data.
 I am currently working on the next version of the interface, where the piano will be played by the artist, while the sound-intensity and harmonics of the strings will be determined through the magnetic resonators by the EEG data.